-Candidates who began at an affiliate school prior to fall 2011:
+Candidates who began at an affiliate school starting in fall 2016:

-You should touch base with the liaison at your school in order to determine which classes fulfill Columbia pre-engineering foundation and major-specific courses.
+You should confer with the liaison at your school in order to determine which classes fulfill Columbia pre-engineering foundation and major-specific courses.

-Please review our Frequently Asked Questions (FAQs), on the right-hand side of this page, for more information.
+Please review our Frequently Asked Questions (FAQs) for more information.

-One of the requirements for guaranteed admission to the Combined Plan program, for students who entered the affiliate in fall 2011 or later, is proof of English language proficiency.
-A candidate whose native language is not English and whose primary language of instruction has not been English for at least five years must demonstrate English language proficiency.
+One of the requirements for guaranteed admission to the Combined Plan program is proof of English language proficiency.
+A candidate whose native language is not English and whose language of instruction in secondary school was not English must demonstrate English language proficiency.
 Candidates must submit an official score report from the testing agency for one of the following English proficiency examinations:

 - TOEFL (Test of English as a Foreign Language): A minimum score of 600 (paper-based) or 100 (Internet-based) is necessary for fulfillment of this requirement.

 - IELTS (International English Language Testing System): A minimum score of 7.0 is necessary for fulfillment of this requirement.

-- SAT or ACT: A minimum score of 650 on the Critical Reasoning or Writing sections of the SAT or a minumim score of 29 on the English or Reading sections of the ACT is necessary for fulfillment of this requirement.
+- SAT or ACT: A minimum score of 650 on the Critical Reasoning or Writing sections of the old SAT or a minimum score of 29 on the English or Reading sections of the ACT is necessary for fulfillment of this requirement.

 If test scores have expired, the admissions office will accept a copy of the official score report, submitted by the student and certified by an official from the applicant’s institution,from tests taken within the last five years.
 Self-reported scores will not be accepted.

 If an applicant does not have the required standardized testing, the requirement may be fulfilled by obtaining a grade of B or higher in the prerequisite course equivalent to English Composition (ENGL C1010 University Writing), a foundational prerequisite course as noted in the Combined Plan Curriculum Guide, that was issued in the year you began at the home institution [Fall 2014, Fall 2015, Fall 2016, Fall 2017].

-Applicants must take any standardized test examinations no later than February 28, 2016 for consideration for the fall of 2016.
+Applicants must take all standardized test examinations no later than February 28, 2018 for consideration for the fall of 2018.